-Ten studies validated 14 different pre-existing prediction models (pre-COVID-19 pandemic).
-Twenty-two articles focused on the development and/or validation of 43 new models for prediction of outcomes in COVID-19 patients.
-One study included both pre-existing and COVID-specific models.
-The components of the models were of varying complexity - from a few patient characteristics to combinations of demographic features, comorbidity, clinical features, and laboratory tests.
+Twenty-two studies validated 14 different pre-existing prediction models (pre-COVID-19 pandemic).
+Twenty-three articles focused on the development and/or validation of 44 new models for prediction of outcomes in COVID-19 patients.
+One study included both pre-existing and COVID-specific models. seven studies validated the use of clinical frailty scale in the prognosis of elderly COVID-19 patients.
+The components of the models were of varying complexity - from a few patient characteristics to combinations of demographic features, comorbidity, clinical features, and laboratory tests and scales.